 What is the best Hon30 model train layout?

-For a lot of people the best Hon30 model train layout tends to be one that’s round.
+For a lot of people, the best Hon30 layout tends to be one that’s round.
 You can’t really go with many straight lines in this situation, which means there’s a bit of a challenge trying to put everything together nicely and making it work well in a straight line.
-A round or oval model layout is a lot better here and it will do wonders.
+A round or oval Hon30 layout is a lot better here and it will do wonders.